howtographql/howtographql/content/frontend/angular-apollo/4-routing.md

 ### Install Dependencies

-The Angular Router is an optional service that are already installed thanks to `angular-cli`.
+The Angular Router is an optional service that is already installed thanks to `angular-cli`.

 ### Create a Header

-Before you're moving on to configure the different routes for your application, you need to create a `Header` component that users can use to navigate between the different parts of your app.
+Before you're moving on to configure the different routes for your application, you need to create a `Header` component that users can use to navigate between the various parts of your app.

 <Instruction>